God Save the King: Rock adaptations

 Jimi Hendrix played an impromptu version of "God Save the Queen" to open his set at the Isle of Wight Festival 1970.
 Just before walking onto the stage, he asked "How does it [the anthem] go again?".
-Hendrix gave the same sort of distortion and improvisation of "God Save the Queen", as he had done with "The Star-Spangled Banner" at the Woodstock Festival, 1969.
+Hendrix gave the same sort of distortion and improvisation of "God Save the Queen", as he had done with "The Star-Spangled Banner" at the Woodstock Festival in 1969.

-The rock band Queen recorded an instrumental version of "God Save the Queen" for their 1975 album A Night at the Opera.
-Guitarist Brian May adapted the melody using his distinctive layers of overdubbed electric guitars.
-This recorded version was played at the end of almost every Queen concert, while vocalist Freddie Mercury walked around the stage wearing a crown and a cloak on their Magic Tour in 1986.
-The song was played whilst all the Queen members would take their bows.
-On 3 June 2002, during the Queen's Golden Jubilee, Brian May performed the anthem on his Red Special electric guitar for Party at the Palace from the roof of Buckingham Palace which is featured on the 30th Anniversary DVD edition of A Night at the Opera.
+Queen recorded an instrumental version of "God Save the Queen" for their 1975 album A Night at the Opera.
+Guitarist Brian May adapted the melody using layers of overdubbed electric guitars, a technique he also used on many other Queen songs.
+This recorded version was played at the end of every Queen concert from the end of 1974 to 1986, while the members of the band took their bows.
+On Queen's Magic Tour in 1986, vocalist Freddie Mercury would leave the stage shortly before the end of the show, and return wearing a crown and cloak as "God Save the Queen" played.
+On 3 June 2002, during the Queen's Golden Jubilee, May performed the anthem on his Red Special electric guitar for Party at the Palace from the roof of Buckingham Palace.
+Footage of this performance appears on a DVD that was included 30th Anniversary edition of A Night at the Opera.

-In 1977, the Sex Pistols recorded a song titled "God Save the Queen" in open reference to the National Anthem and the Queen's Silver Jubilee celebrations that year, with the song intending to stand for sympathy for the working class and resentment of the monarchy.
-They were banned from many venues, censored by mainstream media, and reached number 2 on the official U.K. singles charts and number 1 on the NME chart.
+In 1977, the Sex Pistols recorded a song titled "God Save the Queen" in open reference to the national anthem and the Queen's Silver Jubilee celebrations that year, with the song intending to stand for sympathy for the working class and resentment of the monarchy.
+They were banned from many venues, censored by mainstream media, and reached number 2 on the official UK singles charts and number 1 on the NME chart.

-A version of "God Save the Queen" by Madness features the melody of the song played on kazoos.
+A version of "God Save the Queen" by the ska band Madness features the melody of the song played on kazoos.
 It was included on the compilation album The Business – the Definitive Singles Collection.

 Computer music

 The anthem was the first piece of music played on a computer, and the first computer music to be recorded.

 Musical notes were first generated by a computer programmed by Alan Turing at the Computing Machine Laboratory of the University of Manchester in 1948.
 The first music proper, a performance of the National Anthem was programmed by Christopher Strachey on the Mark II Manchester Electronic Computer at same venue, in 1951.
-Later that year, short extracts of three pieces, the first being the National Anthem, were recorded there by a BBC outside broadcasting unit: the other pieces being "Ba Ba Black Sheep", and "In the Mood".
+Later that year, short extracts of three pieces, the first being the National Anthem, were recorded there by a BBC outside broadcasting unit: the other pieces being "Baa Baa Black Sheep" and "In the Mood".
 Researchers at the University of Canterbury, Christchurch restored the acetate master disc in 2016 and the results may be heard on SoundCloud.